 Note: not all tax electives are offered every semester.

-coursework is subject to approval by the Associate Dean for Graduate Programs.
+coursework is subject to approval by the Director of Graduate Law Programs.
 The Graduate Council and Law Council reserve

 the right to periodically change course requirements, as well as add and delete